Robust Faber--Schauder approximation based on discrete observations of an antiderivative: Wavelet and matrix analysis of problem .

-In this section, we present our approach to the proofs of the main results in this paper.
+In this section, we present our approach to proving the main results in this paper.
 It consists of a formulation of the problem \eqref{eq inverse Faber} by means of linear algebra.
-To this end, consider the following wavelet system.
+To this end, consider the following dyadic basis.
 We define $\psi_{-1,0}(t) = t^2/2$,

-for $m \in \bN$ and $0 \le k \le 2^m-1$.
+for $m \in \bN_0$ and $0 \le k \le 2^m-1$.